jupyterhub/binderhub/CONTRIBUTING.md

    [Alternative methods](https://docs.helm.sh/using_helm/#installing-the-helm-client) for helm installation exist if you prefer installing without using the script.

 3. Initialize helm in minikube.
-This command initialize the local CLI and also install Tiller into your Kubernetes in one step:
+This command initializes the local CLI and installs Tiller on your kubernetes cluster in one step:

    ```bash
    helm init